 E-newsletter: News from 29 Mellen

 Calling all high school juniors!
 Head to Cambridge this spring for our Junior Preview Day event.
 Learn more and RSVP to reserve your spot.

 We think transferring here to finish your bachelor's degree is a great choice.
-Learn why and RSVP for one of these Transfer Information Sessions:
+Learn why and RSVP.

 Internships provide you with off-campus opportunities in your field of interest.
 This is your opportunity to put into practice the skills and theories you will learn in the classroom.
 Learn more